Package 'propop'

 Description

 Data frame containing the rates and number of people from the Federal Statistical Office (FSO) required to project the development of four demographic groups for a selected canton (Aargau).
-The parameters are from the model published in 2020.
-The sample data only include the reference scenario and the years 2019-2030.
+The parameters are from the model published in 2025.
+The sample data include three scenarios for the years 2025-2055.

 Usage